 What is ulnar deviation?

-It’s called ulnar deviation because your fingers bend in the direction of the ulna bone in your forearm.
-This bone is on the outermost edge of your arm on each side.
+It’s called ulnar deviation because your fingers bend toward the ulna bone in your forearm.
+Looking down at your hands with palms down, this bone is located along the outer edge of your forearms.

 This condition won’t necessarily keep you from using your hands for daily tasks, such as gripping objects or tying your shoes.
-But over time, you may find some activities harder to do.
+Over time, though, you may find some activities harder to do.
 You may also not like the way your hands look as they bend and distort.

 Keep reading to learn more about the symptoms, how it’s diagnosed, and more.

 Swelling in your knuckles is one of the most noticeable symptoms of ulnar deviation.
-You may also find that your fingers, especially your middle and index fingers, bend toward your pinky finger.
+You may also find that your fingers, mainly your middle and index fingers, bend toward your pinky finger.

 As the condition progresses, you may experience:

-- abnormal heat around your wrist, hand, and finger joints
+- excessive heat around your wrist, hand, and finger joints

 - pain or tenderness around your wrist, hand, and finger joints, especially when you move or flex your fingers